Artichoke, Globe Artichoke, French Artichoke

 Artichoke Extract is non-GMO, gluten-free and vegan.

 In clinical studies, the dose of artichoke leaf extract used has typically ranged from 500 to 1800 mg/day, with some of the difference in dose based on the standardization of the extract used.
-Our dose is consistent with this dose range.
-Neurohackers often combine artichoke leaf extract with other compounds—the combination of artichoke with Coleus forskohlii is a popular nootropic stack—so Neurohacker Collective believes, in addition to the standardization, a key consideration when considering the dose of artichoke is both the intended use and other ingredients it’s combined with.
-While artichoke is a food, because the extract we use is standardized for flavonoid molecules, and flavonoids tend to follow hormetic dosing principles (see Neurohacker Dosing Principles), we believe doses toward the middle to lower end of the dosing range, especially when combined with other flavonoid-containing ingredients, are sufficient to support healthy function.
+Our serving is consistent with this range.
+Neurohackers often combine artichoke leaf extract with other compounds—the combination of artichoke with Coleus forskohlii is a popular nootropic stack—so Neurohacker Collective believes, in addition to the standardization, a key consideration when considering the serving of artichoke is both the intended use and other ingredients it’s combined with.
+While artichoke is a food, because the extract we use is standardized for flavonoid molecules, and flavonoids tend to follow hormetic dosing principles (see Neurohacker Dosing Principles), we believe doses toward the middle to lower end of the dosing range, especially when combined with other flavonoid-containing ingredients, are sufficient to support healthy function.*

 N. Ceccarelli, M. Curadi, P. Picciarelli, L. Martelloni, C. Sbrana, M. Giovannetti, Med.
 J. Nutrition Metab.
 3 (2010) 197–201.